 The Group provides a range of banking and other financial services.
-The Strategic Report on pages 3 to 157 and Financial Review on pages 158 to 181 contains a review of the results and operations of the Group, of most recent events, and of likely future developments.
+The Strategic Report on pages 3 to 157 and Financial Review on pages 158 to 181 of the BolG plc Group Annual Report 2024 contain a review of the results and operations of the Group, of most recent events, and of likely future developments.
 In relation to the Group's business, no contracts of significance to the Group within the meaning of LR 6.1.77(10) of the Euronext Dublin (formerly the Irish Stock Exchange) Listing Rules existed at any time during the year ended 31 December 2024.